takayamaekawa/takayamaekawa/README.md

 ## <div>I DON'T USE VSCODE&nbsp;❌
 <img alt="my skills" src="https://skillicons.dev/icons?i=vscode&theme=light">&nbsp;<img src="https://cdn.pixabay.com/animation/2022/10/06/13/44/13-44-02-515_256.gif" width="35px" height="auto">&nbsp;<img src="https://skillicons.dev/icons?i=vim,neovim&theme=light" /><br>
+I used to use VSCode.
-I have been using Neovim for a while.
+But now, I have been using Neovim for a while.
 You know, it's called Vimmer!!
 Are you interested in Vim?
 If you do like so, it would be pleasure to see my neovim settings repo: [nvim](https://github.com/bella2391/nvim).